Information for ESRC award holders

 Maintenance stipend payments whilst on fieldwork

-The Financial Support Office and the PhD Academy must be informed of the period that you are away from the School due to your fieldwork.
+The Financial Support Office and the PhD Academy must be informed of any period that you are away from the School due to fieldwork or other activities.
 Any maintenance payments due while away on fieldwork can be paid direct to your UK bank account saved in the Finance Hub

 Disabled Students' Allowance

-If you suffer from a health condition which affects your ability to work at a normal pace throughout your research, please contact the Financial Support Office and the LSE Disability and Well-being Service as you may be eligible for additional funding.
+If you have a health condition which affects your ability to work at a normal pace throughout your research, please contact the Financial Support Office and the LSE Mental Health and Disability Service as you may be eligible for additional funding.

 Collaboration